mirzabaginda/Customer_Personality_Analysis/readme.md

-This repository contains Python project in warehouse management program using Python language.
-It is part of module 1 assignment from Purwadhika Technology School, JCDS program 1702 class, April '22 batch.
-This application has the ability to view, add, modify, and delete data

-any suggestions and comments are welcome!
+This repository contains Customer Personality Analysis based on Marketing_Campaign dataset.
+It is part of module 2 assignment from Purwadhika Technology School, JCDS program 1702 class, April '22 batch.
+This application has the ability to view, add, modify, and delete data any suggestions and comments are welcome!
 Have a great day!